 This article turns that resistance on its head, by asking whether customary international law, even without any formal treaty on point, already imposes meaningful constraints upon ASAT activities.
 To develop the argument, it analyzes three strands of CIL: first, “general” customary international law, which has long been recognized as an authoritative, albeit complex, source of binding rules; second, the specialized legal regime incorporated into the law of armed conflict, which imposes its own strictures, fully applicable to conventional warfare, but not yet applied extra-terrestrially; and finally, another realm of specialized CIL, the emerging jurisprudence governing international environmental law.
 My conclusion is that there is already a meaningful ASAT-control regime, created by CIL even without codification in a new treaty.
 This is not, to be sure, a fully comprehensive legal web, and there would still be plenty of additional scope for a new treaty to enhance and extend the legal regime.
 But the conclusion is that treaty negotiators would not be drafting on a complete tabula rasa; an incipient legal order is already in place.

 Scholarly Commons Citation

 Koplow, David A., "ASAT-isfaction: Customary International Law and the Regulation of Anti-Satellite Weapons" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 453.
+453.